-- Open Blender and go to Preferences then the Add-ons tab.
+Open Blender and go to Preferences then the Add-ons tab.

-- Click Camera then Add Camera Rigs to enable the script.
+Click Camera then Add Camera Rigs to enable the script.

-Both rigs are very similar except the “Crane Rig” has two extra adjustable bones (Arm Height and Arm Length) to make it easier to achieve a cinematic crane shot.
+The first two rigs are very similar except the “Crane Rig” has two extra adjustable bones (Arm Height and Arm Length) to make it easier to achieve a cinematic crane shot.

 Add a.
 This will build the rig at the cursor location, add a new camera, making it the new active scene camera.